 Given the challenges women face in securing funding, other options need to be explored.
 Benetrends has provided entrepreneurs with a different choice for decades.
 With our Rollover as Business Start-Ups (ROBs) strategy, franchise owners can use their existing 401(k) or IRA accounts to finance launch or expansion.

 ROBs funding comes with no early withdrawal penalties.
 In a matter of weeks, you can have the capital you need, without the stressful approval processes, interest rates, and limits faced with traditional lending programs.
-Benetrends also offers business services to support growing companies, including retirement plan servicing, credit card processing, payroll management, and business insurance.
+Benetrends also offers business services to support growing companies, including retirement plan servicing, credit card processing, and business insurance.

 To learn more about our services, watch the webinar: How To Use Your Retirement Funds To Buy A Franchise Or Business.